Willy Adames Player Props: Brewers vs. Nationals

-The Milwaukee Brewers and Willy Adames (.270 slugging percentage over his past 10 games, including one homer), battle starter Josiah Gray and the Washington Nationals at Nationals Park, Tuesday at 7:05 PM ET.
+Willy Adames -- with a slugging percentage of .222 in his past 10 games (including zero home runs) -- will be in action for the Milwaukee Brewers against the Washington Nationals, with MacKenzie Gore on the mound, on August 2 at 1:05 PM ET.

-In his last appearance, he racked up two hits (going 2-for-4) against the Nationals.
+In his last game, he went 1-for-3 with a double against the Nationals.

 Willy Adames Game Info & Props vs. the Nationals